Skip to main content

 Acquisition & Contracting Analytics

-RDS's own RFX Response and CO Solutions platforms apply directly to SORDAC and component-command acquisition workflows — proposal analytics, FAR/DFARS clause reasoning, and CDRL generation executed on our CMMC L2 GCC High enclave.
+RDS's own RFX Response and Contract Officer Solutions platforms apply directly to SORDAC and component-command acquisition workflows — proposal analytics, FAR/DFARS clause reasoning, and CDRL generation executed on our CMMC L2 GCC High enclave.

 Enterprise IT for TSOCs and Component Commands